subuser-security/subuser/docs/packaging.rst

   $ git remote add origin <url>
   $ git push origin master

-5. If you publish your new git repository to a website such as `Gitorious <https://gitorious.org>`_, `Bitbucket <https://bitbucket.org>`_, or `Github <https://github.com>`_, others will be able to install your images with a command similar to the one bellow.
+5. If you publish your new git repository to a website such as `Gitlab <https://gitlab.com>`_, `Bitbucket <https://bitbucket.org>`_, or `Github <https://github.com>`_, others will be able to install your images with a command similar to the one bellow.

 ::